rlugojr/Documentation/content/exporters/Cheetah3D/Cheetah3D.md

 - mesh export with functional transform, naming and parenting
 - multicamera export (only perspective, no support for orthogonal right now)
 - light export with all babylon type managed :
-    - Cheetah3D spot light is a babylon spot (duh)
-    - Cheetah3D distant light is a babylon directional light
-    - Cheetah3D ambiant light is a babylon hemispheric light
-    - every other type is a babylon point light
-    - supports diffuse and specular color
-    - rotations must be on the -Y axis
+&nbsp;&nbsp; &nbsp;- Cheetah3D spot light is a babylon spot (duh) &nbsp;&nbsp; &nbsp;- Cheetah3D distant light is a babylon directional light &nbsp;&nbsp; &nbsp;- Cheetah3D ambiant light is a babylon hemispheric light &nbsp;&nbsp; &nbsp;- every other type is a babylon point light &nbsp;&nbsp; &nbsp;- supports diffuse and specular color &nbsp;&nbsp; &nbsp;- rotations must be on the -Y axis

 - materials export:
-    - supports diffuse, emissive and specular color (plus specular power as "shininess")
-    - supports only diffuse textures, Cheetah3D api is realy sparse on that
+&nbsp;&nbsp; &nbsp;- supports diffuse, emissive and specular color (plus specular power as "shininess") &nbsp;&nbsp; &nbsp;- supports only diffuse textures, Cheetah3D api is realy sparse on that

 More info on [my blog](http://cubeslam.net/).